-- To input into patient information resources.
+- input into patient information resources

-- To input into teaching resources.
+- input into teaching resources

-- To discuss the needs and opportunities for a regional sepsis patient support group and input into the regional strategy.
+- discuss the needs and opportunities for a regional sepsis patient support group and input into the regional strategy.

-The initial outputs from the event are:
+Outputs from the event included:

-- A portfolio of patient stories to use in education – videos, written and in person
+- a portfolio of patient stories to use in education – videos, written and in person

-- Amendments to patient information leaflets and ideas about raising public awareness
+- amendments to patient information leaflets and ideas about raising public awareness.

 “An excellent example of how to do patient/public engagement work. useful & enjoyable” Bethan Page, PhD student

 “A super day combining different groups learning from each other.
 I found it helpful and supportive and really enjoyed being part of it all”.
-Liz Grover sepsis survivor, UK Sepsis Trust
+Liz Grover, sepsis survivor, UK Sepsis Trust

 “A humbling experience that will change my practice” Owen Gustafason, Physiotherapist, OUH